 Special Issue in honour of George W Bluman

 Edited by Norbert Euler.
-Note: This issue is not complete: deadline for submission is November 1st, 2025.
+Note: This issue is not complete: the deadline for submissions has been November 1st, 2025.

 1. From fully-nonlinear to semilinear evolution equations: two symmetry-integrable examples